kpmatta/quant_strategy_lab/docs/architecture.md

 1. Real market data fetched on demand.
 2. Synthetic data for fast demos and offline use.

 In this architecture, real market data is fetched through the web API path, while the MCP server does not reach out to external data sources.
+The web API passes fetched prices into the MCP `run_backtest` tool.
+The LLM agent uses the same MCP tool contract; it only adds a decision layer backed by the LLM provider.
 This matters for MCP architecture because it keeps tools usable even when data sources are unavailable.
 The MCP server remains data-source agnostic: clients can supply prices directly or call the synthetic series tool for a ready-made input, enabling deterministic testing and reproducible experiments.

+## Runtime Modes

+The MCP client can connect in two modes:

+- Stdio (default): the web API spawns the MCP server and keeps a persistent session.
+- SSE (optional): the web API connects to an externally hosted MCP server when `MCP_SERVER_URL` is set.

 ## Scaling the MCP Layer